 When you set up a New York medicaid trust, this same trust can also help you qualify for SSI (Supplemental Security Income), SNAP (Food Stamps) and Section 8 (Housing Choice Voucher Program) benefits.
 Because each one of those programs has different requirements, it is important to consider not only Medicaid, but also those programs when setting up your trust.
 The trust that is right for you may be an “SSI, Section 8, SNAP and Medicaid Trust.”

 Restrictions on the Medicaid Trust

-When you place your money into a Medicaid Trust, you give up a large degree of control over the money.
+Whatever money and property you place into a Medicaid Trust, you give up a large degree of control over those assets.
 You will not be able to use the principal.
 The trustee will only be allowed to give you the income.
 If the income is above the Medicaid threshold, you will have to spend down the excess income on medical care or have it have to go into a pooled trust managed by a nonprofit, which pays your bills for you and takes about 8.5% for their management fees.

 |If you need a nursing Home, there may be a delay in getting Medicaid|

 There are three kinds of Medicaid: “Regular”, “Home Care” and “Nursing Home.”
 You can qualify for “Regular” and “Home Care” right after creating a trust.
 But there is a five-year look-back period for qualifying for “Nursing Home” Medicaid.
 If you try to get “Nursing Home” Medicaid before the five-year waiting period is up, there will be a one month disqualification period for for each $11,500 you put in the trust.

 |No nursing home = trust works to get Medicaid right away||Example: You put $100,000 into a trust, you will qualify for regular Medicaid the following month.|